-The Best Age To Get Married And The Crazy Reason Why
+This Is Apparently The Best Age To Get Married, And There's A Crazy Reason Why

 I'm 25, single and going to get married one day.
 But exactly when I'll stroll down the aisle... well, I have no clue.